epsil/spotgen/README.md

     npm install --save spotgen

-The following example shows how to use the library:
+The following example demonstrates how to use the library:

 ```js
 var Generator = require('spotgen')